Earthquakes on April 2, 2026

 95.0 km---✓ ReviewedUSGS →

-At 19:56 UTC on April 2, 2026, a magnitude 3.8 tremor occurred 67 km N of Cruz Bay, U.S. Virgin Islands.
-The hypocenter lay at 95.0 km, placing this in the intermediate depth category.
+Reports of a magnitude 3.8 earthquake 67 km N of Cruz Bay, U.S. Virgin Islands came in on April 2, 2026 at 19:56 UTC.
+This was a intermediate depth earthquake, focused at 95.0 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: 18.937°, -64.710°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02